Magnetization and phase transition induced by circularly polarized laser in quantum magnets

+To summarize, we have found that a net magnetization can be induced by applying a circularly polarized laser to antiferromagnets with anisotropy.
+We numerically demonstrated this phenomenon using iTEBD.
+The mechanism of the phenomenon and the existence of a resonant frequency are explained by a unitary transformation into a rotating frame, equivalently by the Floquet theory.
+Then the system is described by an effective static picture, in which the amplitude and frequency of the laser act as transverse and longitudinal magnetic fields, respectively.
+While the $S=1$ spin chain is initially in the Haldane phase, the laser-induced magnetization occurs concurrently with a destruction of the topological order, which is characterized by an exponential decay of the string order correlation function.

-Finally let us discuss the experimental feasibility.
-A pump-probe experiment should be most realistic, where the pump laser is required to be strong and circularly polarized, and the induced magnetization can be measured by Kerr rotation.
-The necessary pump strength depends on the sensibility of the probe.
-We make an estimation for NDMAP, whose exchange interaction is $J \simeq 2.8$ meV with $D/J\sim 0.25$~\cite{Zheludev01}.
-While we have developed Floquet picture for a continuous laser application, a pulse containing a few cycles of laser can induce a magnetization as illustrated in Fig.~\ref{fig:M_trace}, and in order to induce $M_{z}\sim 0.01$ with few cycles we need $A/J\sim 0.1$.
+Let us discuss the experimental feasibility.
+Pump-probe experiments should be most promising, where the pump laser is required to be strong and circularly polarized, and the induced magnetization can be measured by Faraday or Kerr rotation.
+The necessary pump strength depends on the sensitivity of the probe.
+We make an estimation for NDMAP, whose exchange interaction is estimated to be $J \simeq 2.8$ meV with $D/J\sim 0.25$~\cite{Zheludev01}.
+While we have considered a continuous laser application, a pulse containing only a few cycles of laser can also induce a magnetization as illustrated in Fig.~\ref{fig:Setup}(b).
+In order to induce $M_{z}\sim 0.01$ with few cycles, we need $A/J\sim 0.1$.